mazwat/mazwat.github.io/software-architecture-lm.md

 	public  String  reportDamage();
 }
 ```
-If we use Unity, this example shows a class that logs and prints to the console.
+If we use **Unity**, this example shows a class that logs and prints to the console.
 It is perfect because it has one simple task, it is not trying to do anything beyond the scope of its name.
 ```c#
 using  UnityEngine;
 public  static  class  Logger